ixnix/abci/index.md

 ## News
 ##### 2020/09
 - Dr. Xi is awarded a 3-yr grant from NASA ([Link to project page](https://lcluc.umd.edu/projects/mapping-and-modeling-desertification-and-its-impact-aeolian-dust-and-human-health-central)).

+## Vacancies
-PhD student opportunities are available.
-Interested applicants should contact [Dr. Xi](mailto:xinxi@mtu.edu).
+Full support for PhD students is available.
+Interested applicants please contact [Dr. Xi](mailto:xinxi@mtu.edu) with latest CV.

 ## Project
 - Mapping and modeling desertification and its impact on aeolian dust and human health in Central Asia ([Link to project page](https://lcluc.umd.edu/projects/mapping-and-modeling-desertification-and-its-impact-aeolian-dust-and-human-health-central))